COOL Workshop 2015

-All work presented at EIC'14 can be included in the proceedings, which will be published at the JACoW website shortly after the workshop.
+All work properly submitted and presented for COOL’15 will be included in the conference proceedings, which will be published at the JACoW website shortly after the conference.

-The deadline for the receipt of contributions to the Proceedings of EIC'14 is
+The deadline for the upload of contributions to the Proceedings of COOL’15 is:

 Length of Contributions

 Invited oral presentations may be up to 5 pages.
 Papers for both contributed oral and poster presentations may be up to 4 pages long, similar to COOL’13.
 If contributions contain numerous references, these may be carried over to an extra page, similar to the process at IPAC’14 and IPAC’15.

 All bibliographical and web references should be numbered and listed at the end of the paper in a section called "References."
 When citing a reference in the text, place the corresponding reference number in square brackets, e.g., .
 A URL may be included as part of a reference, but its hyperlink should NOT be added.
 See the templates for a typical example.

 DO NOT number pages.
 The Editor will enter page numbers for all contributions in the production of the final proceedings.

 Paper Preparation Checklist